 After six months all groups, except for the control group, had less fat mass.
-The fat mass had been reduced by 4.5 kg (compared to the control group) in the group doing high-intensity leisure time exercise, by 2.6 kg in the group doing moderate-intensity leisure time exercise and by 4.2 kg in the group riding the bike to work.
+The fat mass had been reduced by 10 pounds (4.5 kg) (compared to the control group) in the group doing high-intensity leisure time exercise, by 6 pounds (2.6 kg) in the group doing moderate-intensity leisure time exercise and by 9 pounds (4.2) kg in the group riding the bike to work.
 The difference between the three physically active groups was only statistically significant between the two groups doing leisure time exercise.

 ‘All forms of physical exercise are better than the control group, but high-intensity exercise is statistically better than moderate-intensity exercise.
 And riding the bike to and from work is at least as effective a means for reducing fat mass as exercising during your leisure time’, says Research Assistant Jonas Salling Quist from the Department of Biomedical Sciences.

 130 participants randomly divided into four groups: a cycling group, two leisure time exercise groups doing high-intensity and moderate-intensity physical exercise, respectively, and a control group.